seud0nym/sigenergy2mqtt/README.md

   --mqtt-port [SIGENERGY2MQTT_MQTT_PORT]
                         The listening port of the MQTT broker (default is 1883, unless --mqtt-tls is specified, in which case the default is 8883)
+  --mqtt-keepalive [SIGENERGY2MQTT_MQTT_KEEPALIVE]
+                        The maximum period in seconds between communications with the broker.
+If no other messages are being exchanged, this controls the rate at which the client will send ping messages to the broker.
+                        Default is 60 and minimum is 1.
   --mqtt-tls            Enable secure communication to MQTT broker over TLS/SSL.
 If specified, the default MQTT port is 8883.
   --mqtt-tls-insecure   Enables insecure communication over TLS.
 If your broker is using a self-signed certificate, you must specify this
                         option.
 Ignored unless --mqtt-tls is also specified.